 The Emergency Management Act recognizes the roles that all stakeholders must play in Canada's emergency management system.
 It sets out the leadership role and responsibilities of the Minister of Public Safety and Emergency Preparedness, including coordinating emergency management activities among government institutions and in cooperation with the provinces and other entities.
 Responsibilities of other federal ministers are also set out in the Act.

-Building on the Framework, the Emergency Management Strategy for Canada: Toward a Resilient 2030 identifies federal, provincial and territorial priorities that will strengthen Canada’s resilience by 2030.
-Approved and released at the Federal/Provincial/Territorial Ministers Meeting in 2019, the Strategy is a collaborative, whole-of-society roadmap to strengthening Canada’s ability to assess risks, prevent/mitigate, prepare for, respond to, and recover from disasters.
+Building on the Framework, the Emergency Management Strategy for Canada: Toward a Resilient 2030 identifies federal, provincial and territorial priorities that will strengthen Canada's resilience by 2030.
+Approved and released at the FPT Ministers Meeting in 2019, the Strategy establishes FPT priorities aimed at strengthening the resilience of Canadian society, and provides guidance and support for FPT governments in assessing risks and preventing, preparing for, responding to, and recovering from disasters.

 The Government Operations Centre, housed at Public Safety Canada, is a Government of Canada asset which, supports response coordination across the federal government in collaboration with provinces and territories and other key players concerning/related to emerging or occurring events of national significance.